-IMPORTANT: To verify that your computer supports fingerprint reader sign-in, select the Search icon in the taskbar, type Sign-in options in the search box, and follow the on-screen instructions.
-If Fingerprint reader is not listed as an option, then your computer does not include a fingerprint reader.
+IMPORTANT: To verify that your computer supports fingerprint reader sign-in, select the Search icon in the taskbar, type Sign-in options in the search box and press enter.
+If Fingerprint recognition is not listed as an option, then your computer does not include a fingerprint reader.

-Table 2-6 Buttons, speakers, and fingerprint reader and their descriptions
+Table 2-6 Button, vent, and fingerprint reader and their descriptions

-Component Description (1) (l) Power button When the computer is off, press the button briefly to turn on the computer.
+Comp onent Description (1) Vent Enables airflow to cool internal components.
+NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
+It is normal for the internal fan to cycle on and off during routine operation.
+(2) ( l) Power button When the computer is off, press the button briefly to turn on the computer.
 When the computer is on, press the button briefly to initiate Sleep.
 When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only).
 When the computer is in Hibernation, press the button briefly to exit Hibernation.
 IMPORTANT: Pressing and holding down the power button results in the loss of unsaved information.
 If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button down for at least 10 seconds to turn off the computer.
 To learn more about your power settings, see your power options:

-Table 2-6 Buttons, speakers, and fingerprint reader and their descriptions (continued)
+Table 2-6 Button, vent, and fingerprint reader and their descriptions (continued)

-Component Description ▲ Right-click the Power icon , and then select Power Options.
-(2) Fingerprint reader (select products only) Allows a fingerprint logon to Windows, instead of a password logon.
-Swipe down across the fingerprint reader.
-See Using Windows Hello (select products only) on page 46 for details.
+Component Description ▲ Right-click the Power icon , and then select Power Options .
+(3) Fingerprint reader (select products only) Allows a fingerprint logon to Windows, instead of a password logon. ■ Swipe down across the fingerprint reader.
 IMPORTANT: To prevent fingerprint logon issues, make sure when you register your fingerprint that all sides of your finger are registered by the fingerprint reader.